sideyco/DTSA_5510/README.md

 ## File Guide
 This Repo will contain the following files
-1. Jupyter Notebook for Final Project Code ncaa-seed-clusters.IPYNB
+1. Jupyter Notebook for Final Project Code: ncaa-seed-clusters.IPYNB
 2. PowerPoint file for video presentation slides

 ## User Guide